 yr.no API: yr.no is "the joint online weather service from the Norwegian Meteorological Institute (met.no) and the Norwegian Broadcasting Corporation (NRK). yr.no offers weather forecasts in English for more than 700,000 places in Norway and 6.3 one million places worldwide."
 This RESTful API offers a wide range of this data in XML.Track this API

 WeatherBug API: WeatherBug is a full source weather provider featuring exclusive data from its own network of over 8,000 weather observation stations in the USA.
 The API gives you access to live weather conditions, forecasts and severe weather warnings for all US zip codes.Track this API

 Weather Channel API: As the folks at the Weather Channel describe, "Since 1982, The Weather Channel has brought timely weather information to the world.
-Now you can include weather from The Weather Channel in your own application by signing up for access to our XML data feed.
-We'll enable you to search for a location and to integrate current conditions and the forecast for today and tomorrow in your application for free."
+Now you can include weather from The Weather Channel in your own application by signing up for access to our XML data Feed.
+We'll enable you to search for a location and to integrate current conditions and the forecast for today and tomorrow in your application for free" .Track this API

 NOAA Weather Service API: NOAA, the National Oceanic and Atmospheric Administration, offers this SOAP-based API.
 As they note: "The National Digital Forecast Database (NDFD) Extensible Markup Language (XML) is a service providing the public, government agencies, and commercial enterprises with data from the National Weather Service’s (NWS) digital forecast database."
 It's a useful and reliable service, even if the site itself looks like it hasn't been updated in years.